A dataset is a CSV or JSON file + supporting info, arranged in a standard way.

 If you’re into writing libraries, qri comes with a command line client, JSON API, and RPC API intended for these exact purposes.

+We also work directly with users, teams, and enterprises on white-labeling Qri into their tech/data stack.
+This requires some hand-holding from our team and ongoing support, and, well, we charge for that.
 If you want a private version of qri for your company, school, startup, teen pop band, hedge fund, whatever.
 Give us a call.

-As an open project, we do our best to share what we're up to on our blog, via twitter, and through our github.
+As an open project, we do our best to share what we’re up to on our blog, newsletter, twitter, and through our github.
 We also address questions/issues raised by our community of users on Discord.
-If what you've learned so far excites you, we encourage you to follow us and even consider contributing.
+If what you’ve learned so far excites you, we encourage you to follow us and even consider contributing.